-494. With an unobstructed view of the entire race, you are videotaping the 100-meter dash at the Exeter-Andover track meet, stationed at a point 12 meters inside the track, at the 50-meter mark.
+495. With an unobstructed view of the entire race, you are videotaping the 100-meter dash at the Exeter-Andover track meet.
+Note that the 100-meter dash is run on a straight stretch of the track.
+Your camera is stationed inside the track 12 meters from the midpoint of this section of the track, at the 50-meter mark.
 Your camera is following a runner who is moving at 10.5 meters per second.
 At what rate (in radians per second) is your camera rotating (a) when the runner is closest to you? (b) one second after that?

-495. Some second-order chemical reactions are modeled by the equation $\frac{dp}{dt} = -k \cdot p^2$, where k is a positive rate constant.
+496. Some second-order chemical reactions are modeled by the equation $\frac{dp}{dt} = -k \cdot p^2$, where k is a positive rate constant.
 Suppose that k = 0.18 and p(0) = 0.76.
 Find p(t).
 What is $\lim{t \to \infty} p(t)$?

-496. As t varies, the equation y = 3x + t produces parallel lines with varying y-intercepts.
+497. As t varies, the equation y = 3x + t produces parallel lines with varying y-intercepts.
 The graph can be thought of as a moving line, whose y-intercept increases at 1 unit per second.
 At what rate does the x-intercept change?

-497. (Continuation) Modify the equation so that it represents a moving line of slope 3 whose y-intercept is decreasing at 4 units per second.
+498. (Continuation) Modify the equation so that it represents a moving line of slope 3 whose y-intercept is decreasing at 4 units per second.
 At what rate does the x-intercept change?

-498. (Continuation) The graph of $y = x^2 - t$ can be thought of as a moving parabola, whose y-intercept decreases at 1 unit per second.
+499. (Continuation) The graph of $y = x^2 - t$ can be thought of as a moving parabola, whose y-intercept decreases at 1 unit per second.
 When t is positive, the parabola also has x-intercepts.
 As the y-intercept decreases, the distance between the x-intercepts increases, although not at a constant rate.
 Calculate an expression for this rate of separation.

-499. Find an antiderivative for the function defined by $f(x) = x^{-1}$ that is valid for all nonzero values of x.
+500. Find an antiderivative for the function defined by $f(x) = x^{-1}$ that is valid for all nonzero values of x.
 There is more than one answer, of course.
 How might you represent all antiderivatives?
 Explain.

-500. The diagram shows a light ray entering a spherical raindrop and leaving it after undergoing one internal reflection.
-The change of direction at the air-water interface is governed by Snell's Law of Refraction $\sin \beta = k \sin \theta$, where k is a positive constant.
-In this example, use k = 0.75.
+501. The diagram shows a light ray entering a spherical raindrop and leaving it after undergoing one internal reflection.
+The change of direction at the air-water interface is governed by $Snell's\ Law\ of\ Refraction\ \sin\beta = k\sin\theta$, where k is a positive constant.
+In this example, use k=0.75.
 Angles θ and β are measured with respect to surface normals (lines that are perpendicular to the air-water interface).
 The latitude of the incoming ray is θ , and the angle of depression of the outgoing ray is ψ (the dashed line in the diagram is parallel to the incoming ray).